 Love, Obligation, and the Limits of Care

 We are taught that devotion proves itself through sacrifice, persistence, and the willingness to do “whatever it takes.”
-In serious illness, that belief quietly transforms into obligation.
+In serious illness, that belief can quietly transform loving into moralized endurance for more care.
+It becomes the sense that stopping treatments that no longer help means caring less.

-Hospice sits at the intersection where love meets exhaustion, fear, guilt, and biology.
+Hospice sits at the intersection where love meets exhaustion, fear, guilt, and the limits of human biology.
 Families arrive not because they love less, but because loving longer has become unsustainable.

 Understanding this collision is essential for clinicians supporting families through late-stage illness and end-of-life decision-making.